What Are the Benefits of Cannabis Concentrate?

 THC for Pain Relief

 Relief from chronic pain is one of the most common reasons people apply for a medical cannabis card.
-While both CBD and THC have shown in studies to have analgesic (pain-relieving) properties, the latter is of particular interest.
-But levels of pain relief vary, with moderate amounts of THC appearing to lead to better outcomes than higher amounts.
+While both CBD and THC have been shown in studies to have analgesic (pain-relieving) properties, the latter is of particular interest.
+However, levels of pain relief vary, with moderate amounts of THC appearing to lead to better outcomes than higher amounts.
 THC-rich cannabis products like concentrates may also help multiple sclerosis (MS) patients achieve pain reduction.

 THC for Nausea